 Attorney ratings receive a great deal of criticism for several reasons:

-- Some ratings services promote their recognitions as purely peer review, meaning that recognized attorneys were selected through a vote of other attorneys and sometimes judges.
+- Some rating services promote their recognitions as purely peer review, meaning that recognized attorneys were selected through a vote of other attorneys and sometimes judges.
 The idea is that professional peers have the most knowledge and insight about who among them is the best.
 The problem is that these ratings can be perceived as a popularity contest, meaning 1. attorneys who are not otherwise worthy may be selected because they are well-liked, and 2. attorneys who are excellent lawyers may not be selected because their competitors will not vote for them.
-The best peer review ratings services have internal procedures and methodologies to try to mitigate these accusations and ensure that recognized attorneys are worthy of the recognition
+The best peer review rating services have internal procedures and methodologies to try to mitigate these accusations and ensure that recognized attorneys are worthy of the recognition

 - The most legitimate organizations are highly selective, so only a small percentage of practicing lawyers are recognized at any given time.
 Lawyers who were not selected sometimes criticize all recognizing bodies as illegitimate out of jealousy or spite, contributing to the difficulty of distinguishing between the fake ratings and the real ones